OrdnanceSurvey/OS-VectorMap-District-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/Backdrop style/README.md

   ![Screenshot](https://github.com/OrdnanceSurvey/OS-VectorMap-District-stylesheets/raw/master/ESRI%20Shapefile%20stylesheets/ESRI%20stylesheets%20(LYR)/Backdrop%20style/images/VMD_layer_order.PNG "Recommended layer order for OS VectorMap District")

-**7.**  Double-click on a layer to access the ‘Layer Properties’ window > select the ‘Source tab’ > click on ‘Set Data Source…’ > navigate to your OS VectorMap District data > select the data that matches the layer for example, Text = XX_PublicAmenity.shp (XX being the 100km tile name) > select ‘Add’
+**7.**  Double-click on a layer to access the ‘Layer Properties’ window > select the ‘Source tab’ > click on ‘Set Data Source…’ > navigate to your OS VectorMap District data > select the data that matches the layer, for example for Airport select XX_Airport.shp (XX being the 100km tile name) > select ‘Add’

 Repeat step 7 for all layers.